slowernews/wisdom-tldr/README.md

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They're people who think that you're better than them.'*

+> *'Intelligence is the most sensitive trigger point for envy.'*

 ===
 ###On listening